 Gods love dinosaurs, my Kasper Lapp and the US publisher Pandasaurus Games.
-With “Gods love Dinosaurs” a new board game has now been announced that again focuses on the popular giant lizards.
-Instead of imprisoning them as with Dinosaur Island and establishing them as an attraction for an amusement park, this time the aim is to create a functioning eco-system for the animals.
+With “Gods love Dinosaurs”, a new board game has now been announced that once again focuses on the popular giant lizards.
+Instead of imprisoning them as in Dinosaur Island and establishing them as an attraction for an amusement park, this time it's about creating a functioning ecosystem for the animals.

-Sweet animals are eaten by large animals: the idea of “Gods love Dinosaurs” can be broken down pretty precisely.
-Kaspar Lapp's concept - by the way, the brain behind games like Magic Maze or X-Code - relies on a laying mechanism that is preceded by a draft.
-Each player creates his own biome in this way, in which dinosaurs make their home, provided there is enough food.
+Cute animals are eaten by big animals: the idea of "Gods love Dinosaurs" can be broken down pretty precisely with this.
+The concept of Kaspar Lapp - by the way, the brains behind games like Magic Maze or X-Code - is based on a laying mechanism that is preceded by a draft.
+In this way, each player creates their own biome, in which dinosaurs become at home, provided that there is enough food.

 Gods love Dinosaurs: Everyone has to eat - especially dinosaurs

 In the placement game Gods love Dinosaurs, players have to create their own biome on the table in front of them.
-In this way, parts of the map are picked up and then placed next to one another in order to then place “resources” on them based on the tiles used.
-Resources means: food, i.e. all kinds of small animals - at least when measured against the size of a T-Rex.
+Game board parts are picked up and then placed next to each other in order to then place "resources" on them, determined by the tiles used.
+Resources means: food, i.e. all kinds of small animals - at least measured by the size of a T-Rex.

 The animal type is always triggered for all players as soon as a row is empty.
 So there is definitely an interactive part of the competitive board game.
 This results in strategies, namely whenever one hatches a type that is advantageous for oneself but not for other players.
 Because the opponents can do the same, this creates a small annoyance factor.